Monday-Friday8:00 a.m. -5:30 p.m.

 Hearing Impaired/ TTY 303-271-5517

 Identity theft is one of the fastest-growing crimes in the United States.
 It happens in Jefferson County, and it could happen to you.
-Learn more about identity theft and prevent becoming a victim.
+Identity theft occurs when a person has identifying information stolen by criminals.
+The criminals use the victim's information to commit financial fraud and theft.
+Identity thieves can seek a victim's name, address, date of birth, social security number, account numbers, and any other private information.

 Flagging is placing the red flag on your mailbox in the up position to alert the mail carried know there is outgoing mail.
 This also alerts identity thieves and tells them information is available to be stolen.